Matanyahu Englman

-Matanyahu Englman (מתניהו אנגלמן; born June 8, 1966) is the State Comptroller and Ombudsman of the State of Israel.
-He also serves as president of EUROSAI, the European Organization of Supreme Audit Institutions.
+Matanyahu Englman (מתניהו אנגלמן; born 8 June 1966) was the State Comptroller and Ombudsman of Israel in 2019–2026.
+He was also president of the European Organization of Supreme Audit Institutions (EUROSAI) from 2024 to 2026, after serving as vice president for 3 years.

-Englman assumed the role of president of EUROSAI in 2024, after serving as vice president from 2021.

 Biography

-Matanyahu Englman was born in Jerusalem to Binyamin (Robert) and Chasia Englman, and grew up in Rehovot.
+Matanyahu Englman was born in Jerusalem to Chasia and Binyamin (Robert) Englman, and grew up in Rehovot.
 His father was a physicist at the Soreq Institute.
 His maternal grandfather was Yehuda Kiel, who was awarded the Israel Prize in Jewish Studies in 1992 for his commentary on the Bible.
 Englman earned a BA in economics and accounting and an MA in business administration from the Hebrew University of Jerusalem.

 Englman is married to Avigail, a social worker, daughter of former Governor of the Bank of Israel Moshe Mandelbaum.
 They live in Nof Ayalon and have six children.
 Englman is a marathon runner who has participated in seven marathons.

 Accounting career

-From 1991 to 1999, Englman worked as a CPA for Fahn, Kanneh & Co. (a member firm of Grant Thorton International).
+From 1991 to 1999, Englman worked as a CPA for Fahn, Kanneh & Co., a member firm of Grant Thornton International.

 Public service career

 From 1999 to 2005, Englman was Deputy Director General of the Jerusalem College of Engineering.

-In 2004–2017, Englman served as Audit Committee Director of Joint Israel and its affiliated organizations.
+From 2004 to 2017, Englman served as Audit Committee Director of Joint Israel and its affiliated organizations.
 From 2005 to 2010, he was CEO of the Shoham Local Council.
 In 2010, he was appointed Deputy Director-General of the Technion – Israel Institute of Technology.
 In 2014, he was promoted to Executive Vice President and Director-General.
-In 2018–2019, he served as CEO of the Council for Higher Education in Israel.
+During 2018 and 2019, he served as CEO of the Council for Higher Education in Israel.

-Englman was elected by the Knesset to the office of State Comptroller in June 2019, defeating Giora Romm, the opposition candidate, in a secret ballot.
-He took office on July 4, 2019.
+Englman was elected by the Knesset to the office of State Comptroller in June 2019, defeating Giora Romm in a secret ballot.
+He took office on 4 July 2019.
 Englman was the first non-judge to be elected to the oversight role in over three decades and described as having a less-activist, more conservative approach to the position.

-In September 2019, it was reported that Englman re-approved Netanyahu's request to receive a 2 million shekel loan for his legal defense from an American businessman.
+In September 2019, it was reported that Englman re-approved Benjamin Netanyahu's request to receive a 2 million shekel loan for his legal defense from an American businessman.
 The decision was criticized by the Movement for Quality Government in Israel.
-Englman's predecessor, Yosef Shapira had agreed to approve the loan if it was at market rates and there was no conflict of interest.
+Englman's predecessor, Yosef Shapira, had agreed to approve the loan if it was at market rates and there was no conflict of interest.

 In 2020, following the recommendation of the Attorney General of Israel, the State Comptroller's ministerial permissions committee denied Netanyahu's funding request, deeming it an improper gift to a government official.